saitejesh-cyber/trust-before-intelligence-book/manuscript/02_chapter_1_why_agents_fail.md

 **Natural (N) Need Failure:**
 Echo's data warehouse used cryptic table names: `FCT_PTNT_ENCT`, `DIM_PRVDR_SPCLT`, `BRIDGE_DIAG_ICD10`.
 The agent had no semantic layer mapping "diabetes follow-up" to diagnosis codes E11.9, E11.65, E11.22.
 When physicians used shorthand like "uncontrolled DM2," the agent misinterpreted or missed it entirely.
 No business glossary.
 No entity resolution.
 No natural language mapping to technical schemas.
 (See Appendix A, Section A.2 for detailed schema analysis.)

-**Contextual (C) Need Failure—Seven Missing Context Dimensions:**
+**Contextual (C) Need Failure -Seven Missing Context Dimensions:**

 Agents require seven types of context to generate accurate, trustworthy outputs.
 Echo's infrastructure provided only **1 of 7**:

 **Echo's Context Coverage: 1 of 7 (86% Context Blindness)**

-- **User Context:** Missing — No physician personalization (Dr. Chen's documentation style unknown)
+- **User Context:** Missing - No physician personalization (Dr. Chen's documentation style unknown)
-- **Task Context:** Missing — Generic templates only (progress note structure not optimized for diabetes follow-up)
+- **Task Context:** Missing - Generic templates only (progress note structure not optimized for diabetes follow-up)
-- **Data Context:** Present — Current visit data available (vitals, labs from today's session)
+- **Data Context:** Present - Current visit data available (vitals, labs from today's session)
-- **Environmental Context:** Missing — No workflow adaptation (15-minute time slots, voice recognition constraints ignored)
+- **Environmental Context:** Missing - No workflow adaptation (15-minute time slots, voice recognition constraints ignored)
-- **Business Context:** Missing — No protocol integration (diabetes care protocols, reimbursement requirements missing)
+- **Business Context:** Missing - No protocol integration (diabetes care protocols, reimbursement requirements missing)
-- **History Context:** Missing — No 8-year A1C trends (couldn't reference "ongoing management" or medication adjustments)
+- **History Context:** Missing - No 8-year A1C trends (couldn't reference "ongoing management" or medication adjustments)
-- **Tooling Context:** Missing — Read-only, no actions (couldn't trigger prescription system or lab orders)
+- **Tooling Context:** Missing - Read-only, no actions (couldn't trigger prescription system or lab orders)

-**Result:** The agent operated with 86% context blindness—it couldn't see 8 years of patient history, care protocols, or physician documentation patterns.
+**Result:** The agent operated with 86% context blindness.
+It couldn't see 8 years of patient history, care protocols, or physician documentation patterns.
 When Dr. Chen said "ongoing management," the agent needed History Context to see the progression.
 When discussing medication adjustments, it needed Business Context to reference diabetes care protocols.
 (See Appendix A, Section A.3 for complete seven-context taxonomy.)

 **Transparent (T) Need Failure:**
 Legal reviewed 50 AI-generated notes and couldn't determine which data sources the agent accessed, why specific diagnoses were included/excluded, whether protected health information was handled appropriately, or what the audit trail showed.
 With no reasoning chain visibility and no complete audit logging, legal blocked production deployment.
 The risk of malpractice liability was too high.